 Covid Crisis and Food

-It’s no surprise that the emergency COVID-19 has created far reaching consequences.
+It’s no surprise that the emergency COVID-19 has created far-reaching consequences.
 Many sectors in our modern economic and social system have been affected.
-One major consequence to social well-being is food, which involves production, distribution, and waste.
+One major consequence of social well-being is food resilience, which involves production, distribution, and waste.
 Pre-Covid food waste projections estimate that somewhere between 25-40% of food grown and distributed in the US goes unused every year.
 This accounts for around $160 billion of waste annually.
 The problem of that much money and food being wasted cannot be denied.
 There are still many people who go hungry in the US every year.
 What’s more, the methane produced by food waste goes directly into landfills.
 Landfills are huge emitters of greenhouse gas and pollution.
 We know greenhouse gases to be a catalyst in climate change.
-For ore information on this topic, visit the US Department of Agriculture website.
+For more information on this topic, visit the US Department of Agriculture website.

 Unfortunately, Covid-19 is exacerbating the issue.
 We can see a drastic shift toward even more food waste.
 Harmony between farms, distributors, and traditional consumers (such as restaurants), is becoming increasingly difficult.
 Some tragic repercussions we are seeing include people out of work, and being unable to provide for their families.
 However, one possible upside is that some major flaws in communications of the food industry are being exposed.
 Industrial-scale food loss is occurring in spades (pardon the pun).
 As one Bloomberg article states, “farms generally don’t sell directly to grocery stores, or to food banks, and changing distributors on the fly is tough.”
 What this means is that even with tons of food produced, there isn’t a streamlined process available to deliver that produce.
 However, these issues create opportunities for change.